Travel.State.Gov > Legal Resources > Legal Resources > Advice about Possible Loss of U.S. Nationality and Dual Nationality

 Request for Administrative Review

-A person may initiate a reconsideration of a previously issued Certificate of Loss of Nationality by submitting a request for an Administrative Review to a U.S. embassy or consulate or by writing directly to an address below.
+A person may initiate a reconsideration of a previously issued Certificate of Loss of Nationality by submitting a request for an Administrative Review to a U.S. embassy or consulate.
 Each case will be reviewed on its own merits, with a view to voluntariness and intent, taking into consideration, for example, written statements made by the person and other documentation contemporaneous in time with commission of the expatriating act.

 Loss of Nationality and Taxation